brfrancis/TOM/README.md

 Quick script set up to learn about screen scrapping.
 Applied to a local running competition to determine positions of a subset of racers.

-Data belongs to ResultsBase and should not myself.
+Data belongs to ResultsBase, not myself.